-The City has had some economic development success greater its in downtown area since the 1990s.
+The City has had economic some development success in its greater downtown area since the 1990s.
 The City is pursuing wireless communications, fuel cell technology, health technology entertainment industries to further diversify its base.

 Manufacturing Sector in Detroit City since 1947